 Dr. Jenkins left the School of Medicine in 1968 to set up a private laboratory to conduct specialized endocrine and other laboratory tests.
 Dr. Karl Sussman was appointed Head of the Division and remained in this position from 1968 until 1972.
 Under the aegis of Dr. Sussman, the Endocrine Division focused on performing both basic and clinical research in Endocrinology.
 Dr. Paul Beck, who had previously been involved with studies of the effect of pregnancy on various aspects of carbohydrate metabolism, was investigating the effects of oral contraceptive agents on carbohydrate metabolism and insulin secretion.

 Drs.
 Sussman and Beck were joined by Dr. Fred Katz of Loyola University, who had a special interest in renin-aldosterone metabolism.
 Dr. Katz brought to the Medical Center expertise in sophisticated assays for studying the dynamics of aldosterone metabolism as well as being able to focus on hypertension and various disorders of renin-aldosterone metabolism.
 It was an exciting period in the Division of Endocrinology and the program trained such outstanding individuals as Dr. Nick Alsever of Pueblo and Dr. Mel Stjernholm of Boulder.
 These individuals contributed significantly to developing Endocrinology outside Denver and set up a major referral practice throughout the state.
-In addition, these two physicians maintained a strong academic orientation, writing articles in major journals, participating in the publication of books and also teaching at the School of Medicine.
+In addition, these two physicians maintained a strong academic orientation, writing book chapters and articles in major medical journals.

 Dr. Fred Katz assumed the leadership of the Endocrinology Division in 1972 when Dr. Sussman was appointed Chief of Medicine at the Veterans Administration Medical Center.
 Dr. Katz contributed to the Division a strong orientation in general Endocrinology.
 While Dr. Katz was head of the Division, a number of fellows were trained in Endocrinology and ultimately entered private practice.
 New faculty appointed to the Division included Dr. Merrit Rudolph, who trained with Dr. Sidney Ingbar.
 Dr. Rudolph had a strong interest in thyroid disease and brought to the Medical Center in-depth knowledge in this area.
 Dr. Don S. Schalch came from the University of Rochester School of Medicine and had originally done his training with Drs.
 William Daughaday, David Kipnis and, subsequently, Dr. Seymour Reichlin.
 Dr. Schalch’s special interest was the pituitary gland, but also more broadly neuroendocrinology.
 He was responsible for the development of a number of immunoassays which were key to the advancement of knowledge in neuroendocrinology.